 We will receive the exercise price of \$5.10 per share upon exercise of any \$5.10 warrants.
 We will use such proceeds, if any, for the satisfaction of existing obligations and for general working capital.
-We may engage in discussions with respect to the possible acquisition of pharmaceutical products and businesses that are complementary to our own.
-As of the date of this prospectus, we have no specific plans or commitments with respect to any acquisition.
-We cannot assure you that we will complete any acquisitions or that, if completed, any acquisition will be successful.

 We will not receive any of the proceeds from the sale of our common stock offered by the selling stockholders named in this prospectus.